stephanstapel/ZUGFeRD-csharp/README.md

 ```

 # Extracting xml attachments from pdf files
-I'm getting asked frequently on how one can extract the ZUGFeRD/ Factur-X/ XRechnung attachment from existing PDF files.
+I am  frequently asked how to extract the ZUGFeRD/ Factur-X/ XRechnung attachment from existing PDF files.

 There is a nice article on stackoverflow on how this can be achieved using itextsharp: